michael-timmers/michael-timmers.github.io/src/projects.md

 ## Projects

-Here are some of my projects.
-Each is small, focused, and designed to teach or explore a concept.
+here are some projects I am proud of.

 ## **Mandelbrot set visualisation**
 An app that visualises the Mandelbrot set and allows zooming and panning.